Ernest Ouandié

-Ernest Ouandié (1924 – 15 January 1971) was a leader of the struggle for independence of Cameroon in the 1950s who continued to resist the government of President Ahmadou Ahidjo after Cameroon became independent in 1960.
-He was captured in 1970, tried and condemned to the death penalty.
-On 15 January 1971, he was publicly executed in Bafoussam.
+Ernest Ouandié (1924 – 15 January 1971) was a leader of the struggle for independence of Cameroon in the 1950s who continued to resist the government of President Ahmadou Ahidjo after Cameroon was granted a nominal independence by French president Charles de Gaulle and the French parliament on January 1, 1960.

+In August 1970, after a decade in an armed resistance dubbed "maquis," he surrendered at the gendarmerie station at Mbanga.
+He was tried on charges of "rebellion" and "seeking to overthrow a legal government using violence" and miscellaneous other charges, without counsel.
+(His French counsels, among them the future French president François Mitterand, had been denied entry into Cameroon by the government of Ahmadou Babatoura Ahidjo.)
+He was sentenced to death by the martial court tasked with the trial.

+On January 15, 1971, before the appeal process had been exhausted, he was executed in Bafoussam on the main public square in front of about 40,000 local Cameroonian citizens.
+They had been summoned to attend the event, which the government had set as an exemplary punishment to instill state terror in the population that had fought French rule.
+The firing squad of Cameroonian soldiers was commanded by a French army officer who, after the legendary freedom fighter had already fallen, personally added the "coup de grace" gunshot to his head with a pistol.
+Wounded by several bullets but still conscious, Ouandié's last call to his people to continue his fight was: "History will tell; Let the fight be continued by others.
+Long live (God bless) Cameroon."
+As the Frenchman's bullet entered his head, he took his last breath.

 Early years

 Ernest Ouandié was born in 1924 in Badoumla, Bana district in Haut-Nkam in a Bamiléké family.

-He attended public school in Bafoussam, and then l'Ecole Primaire Supérieure de Yaoundé where he obtained a Diplôme des Moniteurs Indigènes (DMI) in November 1943 and began work as a teacher.
+He attended public school in Bafoussam, and then l'Ecole Primaire Supérieure de Yaoundé where he obtained a Diplôme des Moniteurs Indigènes (DMI) in November 1943.
+He began work as a teacher.

 In 1944 he joined the Union of Confederate Trade-Unions of Cameroon, affiliated with the French General Confederation of Labour (CGT).

-From 1944 to 1948, Ernest Ouandié taught at Edéa.
+From 1944 to 1948 he taught at Edéa.

-On 7 October 1948, he was posted to Dschang.
-A month later, he was posted to Douala as director of the New-Bell Bamiléké public school.
+On October 7, 1948, he was posted to Dschang.
+A month later he was posted to Douala as director of the New-Bell Bamiléké public school.

 In 1948 Ouandié became a member of the Union of the Peoples of Cameroon (Union des Populations du Cameroun – UPC), a left-wing pro-independence political party.

-He was elected vice-president of the UPC four years later.
+Four years later he was elected vice-president of the UPC.

 In September 1953 he was assigned to Doumé and Yoko in Mbam-et-Kim.

-In December 1954 he was posted to Batouri, then Bertoua.
+In December 1954 he was posted to Batouri, then to Bertoua.

-Finally, in January 1955 he was assigned to Douala again.
+Finally, in January 1955, he was assigned to Douala again.

-He attended the World Congress of Democratic Youth in China in December 1954, and also travelled to Paris and Moscow.
+Also in December 1954 he attended the World Congress of Democratic Youth in China and traveled to Paris and Moscow.